taraniselsu/TacFuelBalancer/Readme.txt

 Click the "S" button to bring up the settings menu.
 Click the "?" button to bring up the help/about menu.
 Click the "X" button to close the window.

+===== Settings =====
+* Maximum Fuel Flow Rate - controls how quickly fuel is transfered around.
+This limits each action to only transfer up to the selected amount.
+* Fuel Warning Level - warns (yellow) when a resource drops below this percentage of capacity.
+* Fuel Warning Level - warns (red) when a resource drops below this percentage of capacity.
+* Show <whatever> - toggles the display of the columns on the main window.
+* Balance In's - when this is enabled, it will balance the resource level between parts that are set to In.
+Note that this can cause the resource level in a part to drop until it evens out with the other parts, then it will start increasing again.
+* Balance Out's - when this is enabled, it will balance the resource level between parts that are set to Out.
+Note that this can cause the resource level in a part to rise until it evens out with the other parts, then it will start decreasing again.

 ===== Installation procedure =====
 1) Copy everything in the GameData directory to the {KSP}/GameData directory.